Looking for a summer packing checklist? Check it out here!

-If you’re new to the mountains, or cold weather in general, there’s one thing you should know, it’s all about the layers.
-Below is a guide to help you plan and decide what to wear on your mountain getaway.
+If you’re new to the mountains, or cold weather in general, we’ve got you covered!
+Below is a guide to help you prepare and pack for your mountain getaway this winter.

 Base Layer